HussBTWYT/JokeAPI/README.md

 print(data["joke"])
 ```

 However, python isn't the only way to connect to our Joke API.
-You can use JavaScript [{node.js}](https://https://nodejs.org/en)

-You can also run this code in JavaScript with node.js:
+You can use JavaScript + [{node.js}](https://nodejs.org/en) to also run this program, with the same functionality as the script above.

+To run it with JavaScript, use the following command:

 ```bash
 node main.js
 ```

+And to access main.js, you can use the following JavaScript code to connect to our API.

 ```javascript
 // main.js